BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 Right away, I want to state that I don't want to pursue it for any monetary or marketing reasons.

-There seems to exist some sort of common misconception, that devlogs would only appeal to other developers, but I don't agree with this.
+There seems to exist some sort of common misconception that devlogs would only appeal to other developers, but I don't agree with this.
 A devlog can appeal to whomever it should appeal.
 Nothing prevents you from targeting a "normal" viewer with high level devlogs.
 A demand comparable to all the crafting, building and engineering channels, just about game development instead, likely exists.
 Heck, I once watched a video about some dudes forging a sword.
-People just like watching experienced people creating things.
+People just like watching experienced people creating things, at least from a high level perspective, avoiding potentially boring technical details.

 That said, it requires naivety to think that I could succeed on YouTube or in game development, when splitting my focus between them, given the competitive nature